Yes, you could just go to Cinnabon.

-I’ve been dying for a day to attempt it with cinnamon rolls.
+I’ve been dying for a day to attempt it with cinnamon rolls dough.
 I wondered if my usual buttery filling would work or just melt into a mess.

 Thanksgiving with extended family is my perfect excuse.
 The dough recipe makes a double batch, one for my family and another one for Thanksgiving dessert.

-A simple egg wash and some sparkling sugar for looks at the end of baking is all these need.
+A simple egg wash and some sparkling sugar for looks at the end of baking is all this Cinnamon Blossom needs.

 But a little Cream Cheese Frosting on the side for dipping makes these extra special.